JoeFriedlander/isouisce/readme.md

 ### Guide:
 1. Keep land above water.
-2. Make sure numlock is on and use keypad to move around.
-Press spacebar or center keypad key (5) to place blocks on land to add height.
+2. Use keypad to move blocks around (numlock may need to be enabled).
+Press spacebar or center keypad key (5) to place blocks.
+A and D change the view.
 3. Don't place blocks in the water - they will splash.

 ### More Info: